crackheadakira/magic-worldbuilding/Worldbuilding/Magic System/How Magic Works.md

 # **SOCIETAL IMPACT ON CASTING**
 - Are there laws about how much mana one can legally extract from an area?
 - Can an overcrowded city become mana-starved if too many mages cast at once?
-- Are there ethical concerns about transforming atoms (e.g. pollution, unintended radiation)?
+	- Yes
 - Do nations weaponize mana training or regulate it heavily?
 # **SPECIALIZATION & VARIANTS**
 - Do some mages have unique “mana signatures” that affect spell style?
-- Are there people with extremely low mana flow (weak muscles → slow spellcasting)?
+- There are people with extremely low mana flow (weak muscles → slow spellcasting)
 - Are there mages with unusual organ distributions leading to special abilities?
 - Do certain ethnic lines or regions produce mages with consistent quirks in mana manipulation?
 # **TECHNOLOGY & MANA**